 - market your skills and experience in CVs, Applications & LinkedIn profiles

 - develop enterprise skills or start a business

 - find jobs and postgraduate courses

-We also have a wealth of information about the range of careers on our occupations site.
+We also have information on a wide range of careers in our Sector-specific Information.

 Check our eligibility page to make sure you're eligible to use our services.

 Find out about our additional support for:

 Newcastle University graduates can benefit from career advice and support for up to three years after graduation.
 Find out about the range of services and resources we offer graduates and how to access them.